 Bears, Ravens take another look

-The Chicago Bears and Baltimore Ravens will take another look at a standout NCAA Division II receiver.
-David Kircus, along with GVS QB Curt Anes, worked out for a number of teams on March 17, and had a private workout for the Bears today.
+The Chicago Bears and Baltimore Ravens will take another look at the standout NCAA Division II receiver.
+Kircus, along with GVS QB Curt Anes, worked out for a number of teams on March 17, and had a private workout for the Bears today.
 Kircus holds several NCAA all-division receiving records and was named the Hula Bowl's MVP and Offensive Player of the Game.
 The Baltimore Ravens will return to Grand Valley State to look at Anes and Kircus on Thursday.

 More damage to repair

-Terrell Suggs' draft stock fell after running a poor time in the 40-yard dash.
+Terrell Suggs' draft stock fell after running a poor time in the forty-yard dash last week.
 However, the defensive end could drop even further after being involved in a weekend brawl in Phoenix.
 Suggs has not been charged, and Phoenix police said accounts of the altercation differ.
 An investigation is under way.

 The Arizona State product had been considered the Bears choice with the No. 4 pick until last week's disappointing workout.
 Suggs ran the forty in the high 4.7's and low 4.8's.

 MLB Wali Rainer has signed a two-year, $1.875 million deal that includes a $475,000 signing bonus.
 The move likely means Barrett Green will remain at outside linebacker inside of sliding to the middle.

 Former Lions DT Travis Kirschke has signed a one-year deal with San Francisco.
 Financial terms were not disclosed, but he will compete for a roster spot alongside Bryant Young, Jim Flanigan and Josh Shaw.